Amending examination regulations

-Through the Ordnungsreview, it is ensured that all external requirements and internal standards, as well as the timeline for the entry into force of the regulation, are met.
-Amending an examination regulation is a complex process that requires careful coordination and synchronization between different departments and institutions.
-Therefore, as a rule, only one amendment ordinance (ÄO) can be initiated per degree program per academic year.
+Through the regulatory review, University administrators ensure compliance with all external requirements and internal standards, as well as see to it that the regulation enters into force according to the given timeline.
+Amending examination regulations is a complex process that requires careful coordination and synchronisation between different departments and facilities.
+Therefore, as a rule, only one amending regulation can be initiated per degree programme per academic year.

 • Process overview

-Committee procedure, publication, and information
+Committee procedure, publication and information

 The graphic shows an overview of the process for changing examination regulations, including all parties involved.